 The following lists a comprehensive first aid kit for two people travelling together to a remote environment.
-It is based on the advice given in 'Pocket First Aid and Wilderness Medicine', a book written by two well established expedition doctors with experience of remote locations.
+It is based on the advice given in 'Pocket First Aid and Wilderness Medicine', a book written by two well-established expedition doctors with experience of remote locations.

-The intention of such a kit is not that you bypass medical help and treat yourself when unwell.
+The intention of such a kit is not that you bypass medical help and give yourself treatment when unwell.
 It is so that if you seek medical help from other travelling doctors and nurses, they can advise you what medicines you need to take and you will then be able to follow that advice.

 Your doctor is unlikely to issue you with prescription-only medicines unless he or she has explained when you might use them and advised you strongly to make every effort to seek independent medical advice before using them.
-Self-treatment is a last resort, as it is very difficult for anyone, even doctors, to make treatment decisions about themselves.
+Self-treatment is a last resort, as it is very difficult for anyone, even experienced health professionals, to make treatment decisions about themselves.
 In remote environments you will often meet other groups who will have a medic or experienced expedition first-aider with them.
 These individuals will be able to advise you.

 - Pocket First Aid and Wilderness Medicine: Drs Jim Duff and Peter Gormly (2007).
 This is an excellent handbook covering what to do as a layperson in most medical situations you might encounter.

 - Thermometer (or 'FeverScan®').

 - 10 ml syringe, 2 ml syringe and needles (in packets, sterile).